Taylor-Williams/ChessFix/README.txt

-Move : create an object which handles Valid Move states as opposed to each piece deciphering that logic Different Game Types: Strategy pattern to implement 'bughouse' or 'fischer random' types of chess, with our classical version State implementation: some logic to handle state of game (new game, check, checkmate, stalemate)
+Move : create an object which handles Valid Move states as opposed to each piece deciphering that logic Different Game Types: Strategy pattern to implement 'bughouse' or 'fischer random' types of chess, with our classical version State implementation: some logic to handle state of game (new game, check, checkmate, stalemate) Move List: Memento pattern which remembers the moves in a game and is capable of listing the plays.